alexeidoell/geebeemoo/README.md

-# gbemu
+# geebeemoo

-(gee-bee-moo) fighting for my life in an attempt to simulate a gaming boy
+fighting for my life in an attempt to simulate a gaming boy

 Gameboy emulator written in C++ using SDL2.